beckoningstranger/rappelkiste/README.md

 * [Favicon.io](https://favicon.io/) - To create a favicon

-* [Am I Responsive?](https://ui.dev/amiresponsive) - To showcase the website on all of the images used in this README file
+* [Am I Responsive?](https://ui.dev/amiresponsive) - To showcase the website on all of the images used in this documentation file

 * [Web Disability Simulator](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) - To ensure accessibility for all users